myenergy-ai/myenergy-ai/CONTRIBUTING.md

   - CSS classnames must be according to [BEM naming](http://getbem.com/naming/).
 - 2 spaces for indentation rather than tabs
 - Use [Ant Design](https://ant.design/) principles for designing.
+- Try to put the logic outside the component.

 ## License